 Don’t Exceed 104 Degrees for Adults

 The US Consumer Product Safety Commission has determined that temperatures above 104° Fahrenheit (40° Celsius) are dangerous for adults because they can lead to heat stroke.
 In general, people are most comfortable with temperatures between 100° and 102° (37.5–39°).
 Adults are safe to soak at these moderate temperatures for twenty minutes at a time.
-Recommendations for maximum temperatures for children, pregnant women, and people with some medical conditions are lower.

 How to Find Your Ideal Hot Tub Temperature